San Ysidro McDonald's massacre: Perpetrator

 Huberty was a sullen child with few friends, whose primary interest was target practice.
-A family acquaintance would later describe him as a "queer little boy who practised incessantly with a target pistol."
+A family acquaintance would later describe him as a "queer little boy who practiced incessantly with a target pistol."
 By his teens, Huberty was something of an amateur gunsmith.
 Due to his limp, his family's extreme religious beliefs, and his reluctance to socialize with his peers, Huberty was frequently targeted by bullies at Waynedale High School.
 An average scholar, he graduated 51st out of a class of 77 students in 1960.

 In 1962, Huberty enrolled at Malone College, where he initially studied sociology, before opting to study at the Pittsburgh Institute of Mortuary Science.
 He graduated with honors from this institute in 1964, being issued with a funeral director's license and, the following year, an embalmer's license.

 Marriage and employment

 In early 1965, Huberty married Etna Markland, whom he had met while attending Malone College.
 Shortly after his marriage, Huberty obtained employment at a funeral home in Canton.
 Although proficient at embalming, Huberty's introverted personality made him ill-suited to dealing with members of the public, causing minor conflicts with his superiors.
 Nonetheless, Huberty worked in this profession for two years before opting to become a welder for a firm in Louisville.
 He worked for this firm for two years before securing a better-paid position at Babcock & Wilcox in June 1969.
 Although reclusive and taciturn, Huberty's employers considered him a reliable worker.
-He willingly took overtime, earned promotions and by the mid-1970s, regularly earned between $25,000 and $30,000 per year ($138,000–$166,000, adjusted for 2023 inflation).
+He willingly took overtime, earned promotions and by the mid-1970s, regularly earned between $25,000 and $30,000 per year ($ and $, adjusted for inflation).
 Shortly after Huberty was hired by this firm, he and his wife moved into a three-story home in an affluent section of Massillon, Ohio.
 In the winter of 1971, this home was destroyed in a fire.
 Shortly thereafter, James and Etna bought another house on the same street.
 They later built a six-unit apartment building on the grounds of their first home, which they managed.
 Daughters Zelia and Cassandra were born in 1972 and 1974, respectively.